-If your gym is providing subsidised training, accomodation, or food, you have an obligation stay at that gym and to follow their rules (and may be tied to a contract).
+If your gym is providing subsidised training, accommodation, or food, you have an obligation to stay at that gym and to follow their rules (and may be tied to a contract).
 Even if you’re not sponsored, the relationship between a fighter and a trainer can be an emotional one.
-Trainers make huge investments of work, time and emotion to build their fighters, and for them walk away from that can often feel heartbreaking.
+Trainers make huge investments of work, time and emotion to build their fighters, and for them to walk away from that can often feel heartbreaking.

-I’m speaking about a specific type of person here, not just anyone who likes to train at different gyms.
+I’m referring to a specific type of person here, not just anyone who likes to train at different gyms.
 This type of fighter feels entitled to a certain type of treatment everywhere they go, and never seems to be satisfied.
 Sometimes, after moving around and trying out different options, they later want to return to their original gym.
-The chances are that if you are one of these people, your gym may not welcome you with open arms.
+The chances are that if you are one of these people, your gym may not welcome you back with open arms.
 That’s not to say that there would be any animosity, but a trainer will be much more willing to invest their time into building you if they know that you’re fully dedicated to learning from them.
 Otherwise, they may feel that it’s not quite worth it.

 If the gym you’re training at isn’t right for you, you have every right to seek training elsewhere.
 However, it’s worth giving it a good amount of consideration before you do so.
 While there may be genuine reasons to move on to another gym, some fighters find themselves feeling like they don’t need their gym anymore, simply because of an inflated ego.